 The fraction of the original line length of the new line can be used to distribute the emissions/proxy statistics from the original line to the grid cells.
 Alternatively, an emission rate/unit of length can be applied to the new line length and that emission/proxy statistic assigned to the grid cell.

-Converting between different spatial projections (e.g. WGS84 to ETRS89)
+Converting between different spatial projections (e.g., WGS84 to ETRS89)

 In a number of cases, an inventory compiler may need to combine data from different spatial datasets and extents to eventually derive the 0.1 x 0.1 degree EMEP grid.